 Foremost, Dia de los Muertos is a time of celebration.
 Although losing someone is undeniably a somber and life-changing event, Dia de los Muertos provides people with the opportunity to rejoice in the living memories of their loved ones.

-According to Aztec beliefs, if you cry for someone who's passed, they may slip and fall on your tears.
 The Dias de los Muertos serve as a positive affirmation of the cycle of life and death, allowing people to reconnect with the spirits of their loved ones on the Other Side.

 Cleaning and decorating graves for Dia de los Muertos

 Photo © Alejandro Linares Garcia

 Dia de los Muertos occurs on many levels: